 Can you cure sciatica permanently?

-Permanently curing sciatica can be challenging, especially for conditions like spinal stenosis and ruptured discs.
-While pain management might not always eliminate the issue, various treatments can significantly reduce pain and manage symptoms.
+Permanently curing sciatica can be challenging, especially when it stems from underlying conditions like spinal stenosis or herniated discs.
+While complete elimination of the issue may not always be possible, various treatments can significantly reduce pain and manage symptoms effectively.

 Who Is Prone To Sciatica Pain?